Father's Day inspires Washington officer to recreate police photo with son 20 years later

 “Recreating the photo 20 years later was a wonderful tribute to father and son.
 Hope all you father’s out there had as wonderful a day as our own Officer Gould!” the police department continued.

-Gould’s son is a sheriff’s deputy with the King County Sheriff’s Office, according to Fox25.
+Michael is a sheriff’s deputy with the King County Sheriff’s Office, according to Fox25.

 The photo garnered hundreds of reactions on Facebook.